l6a/hallmark/README.md

 Versioning and managing these data products are essential in making modern data- and computation-intensive science reproducible.

-Motivated by the Event Horizon Telescope (EHT)'s data calibration pipelines, `hallmark` is a lightweight tool designed to version control and manage data products in a complex workflow.
+Motivated by the Event Horizon Telescope (EHT)'s observational data calibration pipelines and theory data analyses tools, `hallmark` is a lightweight tool designed to version control and manage data products in a complex workflow.
 It provides a simple abstraction and a uniform Application Programming Interface (API) on top of different backend technologies such as Git Large File Storage (LFS), Globus, iRODS, etc.
 By using `hallmark` with other tools such as `yukon` and `banyan` in Project Laniakea, researchers can utilize computing infrastructures in a global scale to accelerate their science.

+## `ParaFrame`

+When performing large scale parameter surveys and constructing simulation libraries, it is common to encode parameter values in the file paths.
+Example include `Ma+0.94_i70/sed_Rh160.h5`.
+`hallmark` provides a monkey-patched `pandas` `DataFrame`, called `ParaFrame`, to decode file paths back to proper parameters, and put the result into a `pandas` `DataFrame`.
+`ParaFrame` uses python `parse` to parse the file paths.
+Because `parse` is the opposite of `format`, this means format string used to generate the surveys and libraries in the first place can be reused.
+In addition, `ParaFrame` has a nice interface to perform filter, which makes parameter selection much easier than pure `pandas`.
+Examples of using `ParaFrame` can be found in the Jupyter Notebook `demos/ParaFrame.ipynb`.

 ## Usage